20 Essential Tips For First-Time Visitors to Barcelona

 20. Of course, get some tapas

 There you have it – the best tips for your first visit to Barcelona.
-Follow these and I’m sure you’ll have a swell time.
+Follow these and I’m sure you’ll have an amazing time.
 Be sure to leave your questions in the comments section below.